eggsactly/SIE531/PracticeFinalAnswers.md

 YES

-## Problem 3, Distribution Function
+## Problem 3, Distribution Function:

 Given the following collected data, make a cumulative distribution function based on it:
 {1, 3, 4, 3, 2}.